MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-quickstart.md

 ## To connect to your customer service data

 1. Launch AI for Customer Service Insights in your browser to display the **Connect your data** screen.
+AI for Customer Service Insights supports Microsoft Edge, Internet Explorer 11, and Chrome browsers.

     ![Connect your data screen](media/ai-csi-qs-connect-data.png)